sky-map-team/stardroid/designdocs/iss.md

 code to get over the network updates to the Orbital Elements, but it was never completed.
    * Unlike our other objects, the user's location must be taken into account
    * It's going to move a lot faster

+The current object location code is a bit of a tangled mess - it was thrown together in a hurry by 3 different developers (including me).
+Before adding ISS support it makes sense to try to clean that up a little bit.
+See ephemeris.md.

 ## Data sources